 Okay…Well, What Is It, Then?

-With auto insurance, you're usually able to add multiple drivers to a policy.
-Often, this is a spouse or children (of driving age, of course).
+With your car insurance, you’re usually able to add multiple drivers to your policy.
+Often, you’re adding a spouse or children (of driving age, of course).
 For each additional driver, the premium goes up.

-Sounds kind of like our additional insureds, right?
+Sounds kind of like adding an additional insured, right?

-Here's an example: let's say you're a photographer and you set up a photo shoot at a venue such as a wedding hall.
-The wedding hall requires that you add them to your policy as an additional insured.
-While you're photographing a bride, her new mother-in-law stumbles over your camera case and tears a tendon in her ankle.
+Here’s an example: let’s say you’re a photographer and you set up a photo shoot at a wedding venue.
+The venue requires that you add them to your policy as an additional insured.
+While you’re photographing a bride, her new mother-in-law stumbles over your camera case, falls, and tears a tendon in her ankle.
 Because of her injuries, the mother-in-law decides to file a personal injury claim.

-Since the incident occurred at the wedding hall, the mother-in-law decides to include the wedding hall in the suit, hoping to get more money.
-But, because you added the wedding hall as an additional insured (and because the wedding hall was not responsible for the incident), they should be protected under the terms of your policy.
+Since the incident occurred at the wedding venue, the mother-in-law decides to include them in the suit, hoping to get more money.
+But, because you added the venue as an additional insured (and because the venue was not responsible for the incident), they should be protected under the terms of your policy.

-Now, here's an example where the wedding hall wouldn't be covered under your policy, even though they are named as an additional insured: The bride arrives at the wedding hall and, while walking up a carpeted flight of stairs, she trips on a tear in the carpet and breaks her arm while catching her fall.
-Because the wedding hall owners are at fault (they should have fixed that carpet!), your policy doesn't protect them.
+Now, here’s an example where the wedding venue wouldn’t be covered under your policy, even though they are named as an additional insured: The bride arrives at the venue and, while walking up a carpeted flight of stairs, she trips on a tear in the carpet and breaks her arm while catching her fall.
+Because the wedding venue owners are at fault (they should have fixed that carpet!), your policy doesn’t protect them.
 They would need their own business liability policy to protect their finances from a lawsuit.